cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 ## Background

 Google's reading assignment requested an exploratory data analysis be performed using a provided World Bank CO2 Emissions dataset, and a dashboard created from any insights obtained from that dataset.
-The dataset was imported into Tableau, and after reviewing several trends, a dashboard was created comparing two metrics from the dataset: CO2 per capita and total CO2 production.
+The precleaned dataset was imported into Tableau, and after reviewing several trends, a dashboard was created comparing two metrics from the dataset: CO2 per capita and total CO2 production.

 ## Data Set